 Rising sea levels will gradually destroy coasts and cause more frequent coastal flooding.
 Some island nations will disappear.
 The problem is serious because up to 10 percent of the world’s population lives in unsafe areas less than 10 meters (about 30 feet) above sea level.

 Global warming can affect agriculture.
-As the global temperature will increase, plants will find it harder to survive and will die.
-Plants are the major source of food for human beings and as a result food shortage may occur.
-The shortage of the food may lead to war and conflicts in some countries.
+As the global temperature will increases, plants will find it harder to survive and will die.
+Plants are the major source of food for human beings and as a result, food shortages may occur.
+The shortage of food may lead to war and conflicts in some countries.

 Some common daily life practices can reduce global warming

 - Reduce, Reuse, Recycle